Zurück zum Blog

 Implicit casting: F# does not support implicit casts, while C# does.
 Therefore, libraries that rely on implicit casts are easier to use in C#.

 Task runtime performance: async tasks run faster in C# than in F#.
-This boils down to the fact that the compiler in C# supports asynchronous code natively and creates optimized code.
+This boils down to the fact that the C# compiler supports asynchronous code natively and generates optimized code.

-Immutability: in F#, immutability is used by default (unless you deliberately use the ‘mutable’ keyword).
+Immutability: In F#, immutability is used by default (unless you deliberately use the ‘mutable’ keyword).
 In object-oriented programming, Immutability refers to an immutable object—an object whose state cannot be changed after creation.
-Immutability is better for potential parallelization, it’s simpler to understand and it’s also considered more secure as well.
+Immutability is better for potential parallelization, simpler to understand, and considered more secure.

-Type inference: in F#, this refers to typing less annotations, which makes refactoring simpler.
+Type inference: In F#, this refers to fewer annotations, making refactoring simpler.

-Simplicity of use: F# is easier and simpler to use, period.
+Simplicity of use: F# is easier and simpler, period.
 In F#, there are currently 71 keywords.
 C# contains more than 110 keywords.
 In addition, C# has 4 ways to define a record, while F# has only one.

-Expressions: make for easier debugging and simpler code.
-C# features both statements and expressions, while in F# there are only expressions.
+Expressions make debugging easier and code simpler.
+C# features both statements and expressions, while in F#, there are only expressions.

 In conclusion, both languages have their strengths and cons, so the unceremonious answer to the question “Which one is better between C# and F#” would be — it depends on the engagement you’re working on and the type of system you are striving to build.